Keurig Dr Pepper (KDP)

 Born out of a 2018 merger between Keurig Green Mountain and Dr Pepper Snapple, Keurig Dr Pepper (NASDAQ:KDP) is a consumer staples powerhouse boasting a portfolio of beverages including sodas, coffees, and juices.

-• A bright spot is that its products command premium prices and lead to a top-tier gross margin of 55.2%
+• A silver lining is that its products command premium prices and result in a top-tier gross margin of 55.2%

-Keurig Dr Pepper’s quality is lacking.
+Keurig Dr Pepper falls short of our expectations.
 There are more appealing investments to be made.

 StockStory Analyst Team